 Use only what matches the page.

-• Review schema only when you display real reviews properly
+- Review the schema only when you display real reviews properly

 Then validate it with a schema validator and fix errors.
 A broken schema is worse than no schema.